tathagatnawadia/PHP-and-JavaScripts/README.md

-Reusable Javascript and PHP snippets prebuild for various projects
+Reusable PHP and JavaScript scripts available for working with various projects Includes authenticating/approving/disapproving/polling/db_state frameworks and a few more

-Documentation not available for the files